kubikowski/set-utilities/README.md

 ```

 ### union: `A ∪ B`
-The union of two sets contains all the elements contained in either set (or both sets).
+The union of sets contains all the elements
+each contained in any set.

 ![union visual][]
 ```typescript